Field Manual

 Don't ask people to document their expertise.

 The moment you ask, you've made it about replacement.
-Even if that's not the intent, that's what they hear.
-Reverse-engineer it from their existing work — read every deck, article, and asset they've produced and extract the patterns.
-Or create situations where doing great work naturally produces the documentation as a side effect.
+Reverse-engineer it from their existing work instead.
+Or create situations where great work naturally produces the documentation as a side effect.

 Don't hand out AI access without the sandbox.